1929-2022: Hans Magnus Enzensberger is dead

 Tried many things

 He was a member of Gruppe 47 and a key figure in the 1968 movement in Germany.
-One of his memoirs with the meaningful title “Tumult” provides information about his time in the then extra-parliamentary opposition (APO).
+One of his memoirs with the meaningful title “Tumult” provides information regarding his time in the then extra-parliamentary opposition (APO).

 During this time he founded the culture magazine “Course Book” in 1965.
 Enzensberger tried many things: He was a publisher’s editor at Suhrkamp in Frankfurt, spent some time in socialist Cuba, lived in Norway, Italy, Mexico, the USA and West Berlin and finally came to Munich in 1979.